railwayapp/docs/src/docs/guides/fixing-common-errors.md

 - Host = `0.0.0.0`
 - Port = Value of the `PORT` environment variable provided by Railway.

-Next, ensure that the target port for your public domain is set to the port your application is now listening on.
+Next, if you're using [target ports](/guides/public-networking#target-ports), ensure that the target port for your public domain matches the port your application is now listening on.

 This setting can be found within your [service settings](/overview/the-basics#service-settings).